augustorosa/tmu-geo-lab-nov17/README.md

 If you're coming from PostGIS or other geospatial databases, here are some important differences:

 - **Two Geospatial Types**: Snowflake supports both GEOGRAPHY (spherical) and GEOMETRY (planar) types, similar to PostGIS
-  - **GEOGRAPHY**: Always uses WGS84, great-circle calculations, best for GPS/web data
+  - **GEOGRAPHY**: Always uses WGS84 internally, great-circle calculations, best for GPS/web data, global analysis
-  - **GEOMETRY**: Requires SRID specification, planar calculations, best for local/regional data
+  - **GEOMETRY**: Requires SRID specification, planar/Euclidean calculations, best for local/regional data, CAD, engineering
-- **GEOGRAPHY Default**: Most examples use GEOGRAPHY (spherical) with great-circle distance calculations
+- **GEOGRAPHY Default**: Most examples in this lab use GEOGRAPHY (spherical) with great-circle distance calculations
+- **TO_GEOGRAPHY() vs TO_GEOMETRY()**:
+  - `TO_GEOGRAPHY()` does NOT take an SRID parameter - it always returns GEOGRAPHY (WGS84)
+  - `TO_GEOMETRY()` requires an SRID parameter to specify the coordinate system
+- **ST_MAKEPOINT()**: Creates GEOGRAPHY type, not GEOMETRY.
+Use `TO_GEOMETRY()` with WKT and SRID for GEOMETRY points
+- **Type Conversions**:
+  - You cannot directly cast GEOGRAPHY to GEOMETRY using `::geometry` syntax
+  - Convert GEOGRAPHY → GEOMETRY by recreating with `TO_GEOMETRY()` using the WKT string
+  - Convert GEOMETRY → GEOGRAPHY using `TO_GEOGRAPHY()` with GEOMETRY expression (only if SRID is 4326)
-- **Longitude First**: Always use longitude before latitude (x, y) convention
+- **Longitude First**: Always use longitude before latitude (x, y) convention in WKT strings
 - **Warehouses**: Compute resources that execute queries (separate from storage)
 - **Stages**: File storage locations (internal or external to cloud storage)

+## Additional Snowflake Geospatial Labs & Guides

+Expand your geospatial knowledge with these additional Snowflake guides:

+- **[Geo Analysis with GEOMETRY](https://www.snowflake.com/en/developers/guides/geo-analysis-geometry/)** - Deep dive into GEOMETRY data type, working with projected coordinate systems, and planar geometry operations

+- **[Geospatial Data for Machine Learning](https://www.snowflake.com/en/developers/guides/geo-for-machine-learning/)** - Learn how to use geospatial data in ML workflows, feature engineering, and spatial ML models

+- **[Using Precisely to Enrich Data](https://www.snowflake.com/en/developers/guides/using-precisely-enrich-data/)** - Explore how to enrich your geospatial data with location intelligence and demographic data

+- **[Credit Card Fraud Detection with Snowflake ML Functions](https://www.snowflake.com/en/developers/guides/credit-card-fraud-detection-with-snowflake-ml-functions/)** - Advanced example combining geospatial analysis with machine learning for fraud detection

 ## Getting Help